-In terms of dividend growth, the company's current annualized dividend of $1.64 is up 0.6% from last year.
-Over the last 5 years, Westamerica has increased its dividend 3 times on a year-over-year basis for an average annual increase of 1.54%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Westamerica's payout ratio is 56%, which means it paid out 56% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $1.64 is up 0.6% from last year.
+Westamerica has increased its dividend 3 times on a year-over-year basis over the last 5 years for an average annual increase of 1.54%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Westamerica's current payout ratio is 55%.
+This means it paid out 55% of its trailing 12-month EPS as dividend.

-WABC is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2020 is $3 per share, representing a year-over-year earnings growth rate of 0.67%.
+Earnings growth looks solid for WABC for this fiscal year.
+The Zacks Consensus Estimate for 2020 is $3 per share, which represents a year-over-year growth rate of 0.67%.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, WABC is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report